OpenSourceBrain/OSB_Documentation/README.md

 OSB Documentation
 =================

-Documentation and help for the OSB iniative.
+Documentation and help for the OSB initiative.

-The contents of this repository are used to generate http://opensourcebrain.org/docs.
+The contents of this repository are used to automatically generate http://opensourcebrain.org/docs.

 Feel free to [fork this repository](https://github.com/OpenSourceBrain/OSB_Documentation/fork), update the documentation and create a pull request.